Fofeu/RPG-Literature/Fate/Fate Primer/Rubber Mechanics 1.md

+---
-% Fate Primer: Rubber Mechanics Part 1[^source]
+title: 'Fate Primer: Rubber Mechanics Part 1[^source]'
-% Andrzej 'Enc' Stój[^translation]
+author: "Andrzej 'Enc' Stój[^translation]"
+---

 After reading Fate Core, I had the impression that the authors described there a lot of great tools using too simple examples.
 Reading the Fate System Toolkit intensified this impression.
 The settings only confirmed it.
-The claim that you can modify virtually anything in FC and the game will survive that is not taken out of (wrong) hat.
+The claim that you can modify virtually anything in Fate and the game will survive that is not taken out of the (wrong) hat.
 Rules can be broken on purpose, but that's another matter.

 The key to Fate is the creative use of its components in various contexts.
 In simpler terms, assigning character elements to places,